 Wet weather does not have to put a dampener on fun.
 While the rain could change the kind of activities you planned for, it could mean a whole list of activities you have never tried.
-Whether it’s indoor, outdoors, there are 70 rainy day activities you can do with your children who might be restless and itching to have some fun!
+Here are 70 rainy day activities with kids you can do with your children who might be restless and itching to have some fun!

 Read a Book Together